 Small career design exercise

 - Take a pen and paper.
-First, write down Dream life 1 and describe how your dream current life (current life 2.0).
+First, write down Dream life 1 and describe how your dream current life (step: current life 2.0).

 - Next, write down Dream Life 3 and describe your dream life if money, skills or other people were not an obstacle for you.